Jewel Cave National Monument: Geology

-Jewel Cave is a "breathing cave," which means air enters or exits the cave with changes in atmospheric pressure from day to night or due to changes in the weather.
-This was first explained by Herb Conn in 1966.

-Most of the cave formed within the Mississippian Pahasapa Limestone deposited 350 million years ago.
-The later limestones, sandstones, and shales deposited in these Paleozoic and Mesozoic seas were eroded with the geologic uplift associated with Laramide Orogeny and the formation of the Black Hills.
+Jewel Cave is a solutional cave formed primarily in limestone.
+Most of the cave formed within the Pahasapa Formation deposited during the Mississippian, approximately 350 million years ago.
+The later limestones, sandstones, and shales deposited in these Paleozoic and Mesozoic seas, known collectively as the Minnelusa Formation, were eroded with the geologic uplift associated with Laramide Orogeny and the formation of the Black Hills.
 The main passages of the cave then formed in the early Cenozoic.
-Uplift continued in the Late Pliocene or Early Pleistocene lowering the water table and draining the cave.
+Uplift continued in the Late Pliocene or Early Pleistocene, lowering the water table and draining the cave.

 Jewel Cave passages follow a pattern of joint development.
 The faults and joints are associated with the uplift of the Black Hills approximately 58 to 54 million years ago.
 After main cave dissolution, a thick layer of calcite lined the walls about 2.5 million years ago.

 During cave development and afterwards, speleothems and speleogens formed, including the "jewels" or spar.
-Other examples include stalactites, stalagmites, flowstone, cave popcorn, boxworks, helictites, scintillites, conulites, coralloids, cave pearls, rimstone, rafts, rims, vents, and frostwork.
+Other examples include stalactites, stalagmites, soda straws, flowstone, cave popcorn, boxwork, helictites, scintillites, conulites, logomites, cave pearls, rimstone, rafts, rims, vents, and frostwork.
 The gypsum formations include needles, beards, cotton, hair, flowers, and spiders.
 Finally, Jewel Cave contains a very rare formation called a hydromagnesite balloon.
 Those are created when gas of an unknown source inflates a pasty substance formed by the precipitation of the magnesium carbonate hydroxide mineral.

+Jewel Cave is a breathing cave, which means air enters or exits the cave with changes in atmospheric pressure from day to night or due to changes in the weather.
+This was first explained by Herb Conn in 1966.
+The temperature inside the cave is 49 F year-round.

+Although much of Jewel Cave is dry, over a dozen underground lakes have been discovered where the cave meets the Madison Aquifer, about 600 ft below the surface.
+The first of these, Hourglass Lake, was discovered in 2015.

+Jewel Cave is located less than 20 mi from Wind Cave National Park, though the caves are not believed to be connected.

+Flora and fauna

+Jewel Cave is one of the largest bat hibernacula in the United States.
+Thousands of bats of ten different species live in and around the cave throughout the year, including several species which hibernate in the cave during the winter.
+Bat numbers have decreased significantly since 2018, when the fungus that causes white-nose syndrome was first discovered in Jewel Cave.

+Other animals living on the surface include bighorn sheep, mule deer, white-tailed deer, mountain lions, coyotes, packrats, garter snakes, prairie rattlesnakes, great horned owls, blue jays, red-headed woodpeckers, western tanagers, cliff swallows, and occasional American black bears and elk.

+The surface of the national monument is ponderosa pine forest.